Puppy Training in Essex

 Why puppy owners choose Jennie

 Jennie keeps puppy support warm, practical, and realistic.
-Owners get clear explanations, calm handling, and reward-based routines that make sense in everyday family life rather than advice that sounds good but feels hard to keep going with.
+Owners get clear explanations, calm handling, and positive reinforcement routines that make sense in everyday family life rather than advice that sounds good but feels hard to keep going with.

 That matters when you are tired, your puppy is busy, and you just want to know what to do first.
 The goal is to help you feel clearer, calmer, and more confident from the start.